 IEEE typically requires the following information when asking a customer to complete our license agreements: name of licensee, address, email (primary contact), fax, authorized signature, the licensed products being subscribed to, name/physical address of authorized sites, IP address of authorized sites and/or IP address of proxy servers, physical address of proxy servers (if used), and the intended use of proxy servers.

 2. What are the terms and conditions of online subscriptions?

 The terms and conditions of IEEE online subscriptions vary depending on the product.
-Specific terms and conditions can be found within the corresponding license agreement or for Individual Online Journals by following the link provided within the subscription confirmation e-mail.
+Specific terms and conditions can be requested by contacting the IEEE Customer Center at firstname.lastname@example.org.

 3. Do I have to sign a new license agreement every year?